Hofstetten bei Brienz

 Hofstetten bei Brienz is a municipality in the Interlaken-Oberhasli administrative district in the canton of Bern in Switzerland.

 Origin of the name

 Hofstetten (Swiss German "Hostet") comes from the Old High German hovastat, meaning "place where a building will be started."

 History

-Hofstetten bei Brienz is first mentioned as Hofstetten when it was donated to Interlaken Abbey in 1359.
-It remained under the Abbey's authority until Bern adopted the Protestant Reformation and secularized the Abbey and all its land in 1528.
+Hofstetten bei Brienz is first mentioned as Hofstetten when it was donated to Interlaken Monastery in 1359.
+It remained under the monastery's authority until Bern adopted the Protestant Reformation and secularized the monastery and all its land in 1528.

 The local economy relied on small scale agriculture and seasonal alpine herding into the 19th century, when wood carving began to provide other jobs.
 Today woodworking and some tourism provide many jobs in the municipality, though about two-thirds of the working population commute to jobs in Brienz or Meiringen.
 The largest employer in Hofstetten is the Ballenberg Open Air Museum, which opened in 1978.

 Geography

 Hofstetten bei Brienz lies in the Bernese Oberland in the Alps.
 The southern edge of the municipality is formed by the Aare River.
 Also in the south, but somewhat higher is the small Lake Wyssen.

 Although the town in the southern part of the municipality lies at an altitude of 580 m, the municipality inclines smoothly into its northern area, to the peaks Arnihaaggen (2207 m), Höch Gumme (2205 m) and Wilerhorn (2005 m).
 The area beneath these peaks is known as Gummenalp.
 It includes the settlements of Dorf, Schried, Beim Tor and Talgut.